 USAA Home and Personal Loans

 Loans are not the easiest thing to get through USAA.
 And if you get approved, their rates are typically higher than most banks.
-This is the case for home, car and personal loans.
-Even if you have a good credit score, you’re looking at some pretty high interest rates.
-Personally, they told me I couldn’t get a VA loan through them because my civilian job wasn’t related to what I did while I was in the military—first time I’ve heard that.
+This is the case for home, car, and personal loans.
+Even if you have a good credit score, you’re looking at some pretty high-interest rates.
+Personally, they told me I couldn’t get a VA loan through them because my civilian job wasn’t related to what I did while I was in the military.

 USAA does a great job of offering more than just banking services.
 They offer a lot of products that other banks don’t.
 What might be attractive with USAA is how much you can get out of the company.
 It’s convenient to bank, invest, pay loans, and get insured all in the same place.
 But, that doesn’t mean it’s financially the best choice.
 If you’re looking to save money, it might be wise to get these products from different companies.
 Of course, in many cases, bundling these things with USAA does save you money.
 But, not always, so shop around.